 GIS Mapping Project Underway

-The City of Newman is upgrading its geographic information system (GIS) and CSU Stanislaus Geography students Joseph Randis and Frank Guillory are there to help!
+The City of Newman is upgrading its geographic information system (GIS) and Stanislaus State Geography students Joseph Randis and Frank Guillory are there to help!

 Read the full article for all of the details!

 Stanislaus Students and Faculty Win State Geography Honors

 For the fifth year in a row, Stanislaus students win awards at the statewide California Geographical Society (CGS) Meeting.
 Criminal Justice major Samantha Felice won first-place in the undergraduate competition for her paper Spatial Fluctuations in Crime by Season: An Ode to Quetelet and the Green Crime Paradigm.
 Her faculty mentor is Dr. Gregory Morris.Geography major Melissa Ball won third-place in the digital cartography competition for her interactive map entitled Stanislaus State Online and Interactive.
 Her faculty mentor is Dr. Austin Avwunudiogba.
 Geography majors Aldo Garcia, Michelle Machado, and Natasha Hanley (MAIS) each won travel awards to attend this years conference at University of California, Davis.